tenizz/flowers/README.md

-# flowers
-Clicker game using Java

 # Flowers - Clicker game

    Clicker game using Java.
 Growing flowers in the garden.

 ## Description

    You have been given a couple of seeds in the beginning of the game.
 You can use them to plant flowers and get more of the seeds.
 Different flowers give different amount of seeds as they grow.
 Flowers grow only when it is a day time.
 When rain starts some flowers may die.

 ## Getting Started